unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ### Using XAML behaviors to execute a command when an event is raised

-You can also utilize MVUX's generated command and invoke them when an event is raised.
+You can also utilize MVUX's generated commands and invoke them when an event is raised.
 This can be achieved with the [XamlBehaviors](https://github.com/unoplatform/Uno.XamlBehaviors) library (Nuget packages [Uno.Microsoft.Xaml.Behaviors.Interactivity.WinUI](https://www.nuget.org/packages/Uno.Microsoft.Xaml.Behaviors.Interactivity.WinUI) and [Uno.Microsoft.Xaml.Behaviors.WinUI.Managed](https://www.nuget.org/packages/Uno.Microsoft.Xaml.Behaviors.WinUI.Managed)).

 For example, if you want to capture a `TextBlock` being double-tapped, you can add in the Model a method to be invoked on that event: